multiversx/mx-sdk-dapp/README.md

 ```

-#### 5.2 Internal components (advanced usage)
+#### Advanced usage

-The way internal components are controlled is through a [pub-sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) called EventBus.
+The library holds logic for some internal components that control specific parts of the UI like logging in with the Ledger or signing transactions.
+These components are controlled through a [pub-sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) called EventBus.
 Each webcomponent has a method of exposing its EventBus, thus allowing `sdk-dapp` to get a reference to it and use it for communication.

 ```mermaid
 flowchart LR